jmay137/James-May-Engineering-Portfolio/Electronics/Backplane Power Module.md

 The Backplane is a student-built modular flight computer built by the RIT Launch Initiative.
 It consists of 4 independent and networked modules: Autopilot, Radio, Sensor, and Power, all of which connect through an Ethernet-capable central Backplane board.

+Each module was assigned to an avionics hardware engineer on the team, and my module was Power.

 <img src="/Photos/power mod altium.png" height="400" style="border:7px solid black">

 # Specifications